-I am currently an editor with CBS Interactive’s CNET and CNET en Español, working with an international team of reporters and videographers documenting all things tech all over the world.
+I am currently an editor with CBS Interactive’s CNET en Español, working with an international team of reporters and videographers documenting all things tech all over the world.
 I have a soft spot for Hispanic and/or Latin things, especially when they’re taken at ridiculous heights (thus this blog is already 10 years –and counting.)

 Prior to joining CBS, I was the founder –and Editor in Chief– of VNU’s Marketing y Medios magazine, an English-language trade publication devoted to explaining the Hispanic market to a non-Spanish speaking audience of executives and marketers in the United States.
 We were the sister publication of Adweek, Mediaweek, Brandweek, Billboard and Editor & Publisher.